Why You Should Take A Solo Trip On Your Birthday

 Advertisement

-My dad, who was working as a school teacher at the time, managed to save the day: He called for back up and fetched a group of students from his classroom.
+My dad, who was working as an elementary school teacher at the time, managed to save the day: He called for back up and fetched a group of students from his homeroom.
 I was elated that I wasn't alone, but I wasn't exactly happy about cutting my birthday cake with a bunch of kids I didn't know (the awkward moment was captured in the top-left corner of the collage above).

 Since then, and likely out of fear and overcorrection, I've set lofty goals for what my birthdays should be like: No matter where I am, I go for unforgettable blowouts in with a fabulous group of friends.
 I rang in my 21st at a nightclub in Lisbon, and last year's celebration took place aboard a boozy boat party in Hong Kong.
 I was full-on committed to the idea that if I kicked off my birthday right, the remainder of the year can only look up.
 It cost me a good chunk of my summer savings, but at least I wasn't alone.